MariamEhabShaaban/Calculator_Project/README.md

 # Clculator_Project
-This is a simple calculator .It can t perform operations according to priorityز
+This is a simple calculator .It can perform operations according to priority.It print ERROR when you divide a number by zero.